 "Or the influential and celebrated researcher, ostensibly on the side of the angels, who, at the Boston public meeting of the Assassination Records Review Board, graciously greeted and patronized the infamous, wizened madam of the Warren whores?
 Or the widely praised journalist, biographer, and FOIA lawsuit-bringing blog owner, ostensibly on the side of the angles, who refuses to acknowledge the truth of conspiracy because he cannot name the conspirators..."

-Drago fails to name the people he is so obviously believes are against his "war" and he rails against the reasonable treatment of those who disagree with his beliefs.
+Drago fails to name the people he is so obviously believes are against his "war" and he rails against any who disagree with his beliefs of treating some hostilely.
 He judges those who may agree as deficient if they fail to meet his various untenable standards but to prove a feasible conspiracy requires the naming of at least some key officials involved.
 To accomplish this great feat requires using primary exhibits to establish a preponderance of evidence.
 Utilizing the same legal requirements officials used as the base standard provides evidence to establish the most probable ideas.
 These ideas must stand against contending evidence to be feasible and reasonable public debate should illicit reconsideration of any untenable claims.
 No one has all the important answers supported by verifiable proof and that is why debate contentiously rages over five decades later.